Key takeaways

 Inflation/interest rate moves

-In terms of inflation, a fixed-rate HELOC might be the smarter move.
-That’s because regardless of what happens with the economy, inflation and interest rates, you’ll still have the security of a fixed rate.
+If you fear inflation, a fixed-rate HELOC might be the smarter move.
+That’s because, regardless of what happens with the economy and interest rates, you’ll still have the security of a fixed rate.

 Purpose of the HELOC

 A fixed rate can be especially beneficial if you’re using the HELOC to make home improvements.
-That’s because there’s no hurry to begin remodeling before the rate increases.
+It relieves you of any rush to draw funds and begin remodeling before the rate increases.

 A fixed-rate HELOC might also come in handy in an emergency, such as an unforeseen medical bill, or to consolidate debt.